tristanmhmx/CrossCardReader/README.md

 <key>NSCameraUsageDescription</key>
 <string>This app needs access to the camera to take photos.</string>

+###Special Thanks

+Esteban Gimbernat
+All of the [libraries and projects](CrossCardReader/blob/master/OpenSource.md) that made Moments possible.

+Thanks!

 The MIT License (MIT)

 Copyright (c) 2016 Alset & Tristan Martinez